GoogleCloudPlatform/recaptcha-edge/README.md

 Please see the [reCAPTCHA Google Cloud Documentation](https://cloud.google.com/recaptcha/docs) for more details on each step.

 ### As a Library
-Each platform has their own NPM package, and this should be perfered if applicable.
+Each platform has their own NPM package.
 Bindings that are hosted on NPM include:
 * [@google-cloud/recaptcha-cloudflare](https://www.npmjs.com/package/@google-cloud/recaptcha-cloudflare?activeTab=readme)

 Bindings that are not yet hosted on NPM should be [downloaded and installed locally](https://docs.npmjs.com/downloading-and-installing-packages-locally).

 The base package is available on NPM as [@google-cloud/recaptcha-edge](https://www.npmjs.com/package/@google-cloud/recaptcha-edge) and is intended as an abstraction layer for implementing additional platforms.
+Platform-specific packages should be used if possible.

 Please see the examples and documentation for each binding in the [bindings](https://github.com/GoogleCloudPlatform/recaptcha-edge/tree/main/bindings) directory of choice.